sakksoftware/hse-mcmaster-prodution/README.md

     username - the chosen username
     password - the chosen password

 * `POST /users`
   create a new user (as a result from a user sign up)
   params:
     email - user email
     password - user password

+* `GET /user/searches`
+  return of saved searches for the currently logged in user

+* `POST /user/searches/`
+  creates a new saved search for the currently logged in user

+* `GET /user/documetns`
+  returns a list of saved documents for the currently logged in user

+* `POST /user/documents`
+  creates a new saved document

 ## Troubleshooting